uibakery/self-hosted/README.md

 # UI Bakery in production

 UI Bakery installation is ready for production out of the box.
-However, there are a bunch of additional setup steps we recommend doing
+However, there is a bunch of additional setup steps we recommend following:

  - Put your instance behind HTTPS.
  - Use a standalone database.